Can you suspend car insurance for a certain period of time?

 • Being deployed overseas with the military

-If you have a car lease or loan, check with your lender to start the process.
+If you have a car lease or loan, check with the lender before you start the process.
 They may require you to maintain a minimum level of comprehensive and collision coverage, in addition to the state-required liability coverage, even if your car isn't being driven.
-Learn more about how to get out of a car lease.
+If you no longer need your leased car, find out how to get out of a car lease.

-Next, contact your insurance company to temporarily suspend all or some of your insurance coverage for the period when you won't be driving.
+Then contact your insurance company to reduce or cancel your insurance coverage for the period when you won't be driving.
 Progressive representatives are available to customers and can be reached by calling 1-866-749-7436.
-Before removing liability coverage, you should also contact your state BMV or DMV to see if you need to file any forms, such as an affidavit of non-use, because your car isn't being driven.
+Before removing liability coverage, you should also find out from your state BMV or DMV if you need to file any forms, such as an affidavit of non-use, because your car isn't being driven.

 How can I reactivate my insurance after suspending it?

-Once you're ready to take your car back out on the road, contact your insurance company to ask about reinstating your coverages or policy.
-Depending on your insurer and how long you've gone without an active policy, you may need to apply for a new one.
+Once you're ready to take your car back on the road, contact your insurance company to reinstate your coverage, increase it, or get a new policy.
+If you cancelled your policy, you'll need to apply for a new one in order to be covered again.

-Once your insurance is in order, contact your state's BMV or DMV to check that your car registration, is still valid and submit any necessary paperwork with your updated insurance details.
-Don't take your car out of storage until all of this is sorted; if you're caught driving without proper insurance coverage or valid registration, you may be fined.
+Once your insurance is in order, contact your state's BMV or DMV to reinstate your car registration and submit any necessary paperwork.
+Don't take your car out of storage until all of this is sorted — if you drive without proper insurance coverage or valid registration, you may be fined.

 Are there other ways to lower my premium without suspending my insurance?

 You'll need to keep the legally required auto insurance coverages.
-However, you can remove optional add-ons like roadside assistance and custom parts and equipment coverage.
+But you can remove optional add-ons like roadside assistance and custom parts and equipment coverage to save money while you're not driving.

-If you share an insurance policy with family members and you won't be driving for a period of time, you might be able to temporarily remove yourself from the plan.
-That will allow others on the plan to keep driving as usual.
-Simply add yourself back onto the plan when you're ready to drive again.
+If you share an insurance policy with family members or were added to a friend's car insurance and you won't be driving for a period, you might be able to remove yourself from the policy.
+Simply have yourself added back onto the policy when you're ready to drive again.

-If you have enough savings to pay a higher car insurance deductible in case of an accident, opting for a higher deductible will mean a lower premium.
+If you have enough savings to pay a higher car insurance deductible in case of an accident, you may qualify for a cheaper car insurance premium.

 Quote car insurance online or give us a call